Pro Football Reference Blog

 179

 Jim Tyrer was a left-side bookend on some great teams in NFL history.
-The six-foot-six tackle fended off defenders for the Kansas City Chiefs forever a decade with a late cup of coffee on the Redskins.
-Jim claimed nine Pro Bowls to his results, six All-Pro selections, three AFL titles, and a Super Bowl Championship.
+The six-foot-six tackle fended off defenders for the Kansas City Chiefs for over a decade with a late cup of coffee on the Redskins.
+Jim claimed nine Pro Bowls to his results, six All-Pro selections, three AFL titles, and a Super Bowl championship.

 Walter Jones